Nitesh-1228/DATA-PIPELINE-DEVELOPMENT/README.md

 Step 9: Reconstruct Final Dataset
 The transformed features are combined into a new DataFrame.
 If present, target, identifier, and high-cardinality columns are added back to retain context.

-Step 10: Save Output
+Step 10: Saving Processed Data The final preprocessed training and testing sets are saved as CSV files:

+index_1.csv

+cleaned_index_data.csv These files can be used directly for training and validating machine learning models.

+Outcome This script demonstrates a fully functional data preprocessing pipeline, automating the essential steps from raw data to clean, ready-to-use inputs.
+It is efficient, well-documented, and aligned with real-world data science practices.

 # OUTPUT

-The final cleaned and transformed dataset is saved as cleaned_index_data.csv.
-This file is ready for use in model training and evaluation.